ZEISS-PiWeb/PiWeb-Api/_pages/025-measurements.md

 There are three possibilities to delete measurements:

 * Delete all measurements
-* Delete measurements for a particular part by its path
+* Delete measurements from a particular part by its path
 * Delete measurements by their uuids

 {% assign exampleCaption="Delete the measurement with the uuid 4b59cac7-9ecd-403c-aa26-56dd25892421" %}